nadeenhazem/Events-Website/README.md

 - **Authentication** is token-based — the token is stored in LocalStorage after login.
 - **Navigation Guards** are implemented using Vue Router to protect routes.

 ## 🧪 Setup Instructions

-To run this project:

-## 🧪 Setup Instructions